jeneesmith1/Udacity-Data-Structures/P0/README.md

 I worked with sets to find the similar and different numbers between different phone lists.

 I used sets to do unions and find differences.
-Becuase these data structures prevent duplicates, union finds have O(n) runtime in some languages (not Python though), they are also ordered which would make finds even more efficient.
+Because these data structures prevent duplicates, union finds have O(n) runtime in some languages (not Python though), they are also ordered which would make finds even more efficient.
 In this case, I needed to use Python's sorted algorithm, which uses timsort, and has O(NlogN).
 I think the worst-case complexity of this would be O(n) for large datasets, and O(nlogN) for smaller ones since the O(n) runtime of my dataset would grow linearly as more items were added, but the O(nlogn) would grow pseduo-linearly and eventually be more efficient.